oroinc/documentation/user_guide/ui_components.rst

 - Rows of the grid represent records of the entity chosen.

-- Columns of the grid are values of the record fields.
+- Columns of the grid represent fields of the records.

 .. note::